 Drive sales on autopilot with ecommerce-focused featuresSee Features

-- Exactly what omnichannel marketing means (omnichannel definition)
+- What omnichannel marketing is (omnichannel definition)

-- What differentiates it from multichannel marketing
+- What differentiates omnichannel from multichannel marketing

 What is omnichannel marketing?

 Omnichannel marketing refers to the seamless integration of various online and offline marketing channels to create a cohesive and engaging brand experience for customers.
 These channels can include email, social media, apps, websites, and physical stores or events. websites, apps, social media, email, and physical stores.

 Thus, the aim of omnichannel marketing is to create seamless messaging across channels.
 Each channel is supposed to work together to create a unified message and voice for your brand.
 For instance, an omnichannel marketing strategy would ban sending an SMS message about a particular product to someone who just purchased it.

 Still scratching your head?
 A few simple omnichannel marketing examples might help clear the confusion:

 - A customer receives an SMS message about a promotion while shopping in store

 - A promotional email alerts recipients to check their mailbox for a physical postcard with coupons